Please Read the Following Information Carefully.

 In retirement, any distributions taken above your desired income (for example, to satisfy required minimum distributions) are assumed to be reinvested for use later in retirement.
 Retirement income projections do not take into account any plan rules and assumes all accounts are available for withdrawal and are without liquidity restrictions.

 The retirement income projection assumes the following estimated life expectancies: a male, age 67, will live until age 91 and a female, age 67, will live until age 93.
-These assumptions are based on an approach which uses the Gompertz Law of Mortality and the 2012 Society of Actuaries Immediate Annuity Mortality table to determine life expectancy.
+These assumptions are based on an approach which uses the Gompertz Law of Mortality table to determine life expectancy.
 The approach and estimated retirement income results are developed, owned, and generated by Morningstar Investment Management.
-An excerpt of the Society of Actuaries table is available in Retirement Advisor in the frequently asked questions.
+An excerpt of the Gompertz Law of Mortality table can be found in “How Retirement Advisor Calculates and Provides Advice”.
 It is important to note that these life expectancy assumptions are longer than average, meaning that only 30% of the population is estimated to reach these ages.
 This may cause your estimated retirement income result to be lower (and your estimated retirement savings needs to be higher) than if a shorter life expectancy was assumed.
 These assumptions may not be appropriate for all investors.
 You should consider your own personal health and expected longevity when viewing your estimated retirement income result.
 Forecasts involve known and unknown risks, uncertainties and other factors which may cause the actual results to differ materially and/or substantially from your estimated retirement income result.

 IMPORTANT : Projections or other information generated by the Morningstar Investment Management software program used by the TIAA Retirement Advisor regarding the likelihood of various investment outcomes are hypothetical, do not reflect actual investment results and are not a guarantee of future results.
 Results may vary with each use and over time.
 The projections are dependent in part on subjective assumptions, including the rate of inflation, tax rates and the rate of return for different asset classes.
 These rates are difficult to accurately predict.
 Changes in the law, financial markets, or your personal circumstances can cause substantial deviations from the estimates.
 This could result in declines in the account’s value over short or even extended periods of time.
 While the advice given through the TIAA Retirement Advisor is based on strategies consistent with prudent long-term investing and diversification principles, any investment is subject to risk.
 These risks are described in the securities’ respective prospectuses.
 The prospectuses, which provide additional information on investment objectives, charges and expenses, should be read carefully prior to investing.
 Visit www.tiaa.org or call 877 518-9161 for a prospectus.
 TIAA Retirement Advisor is not a substitute for a comprehensive financial plan.
 You should not rely on the report as a primary means of planning for retirement.
 You should periodically monitor your retirement strategy as your needs and circumstances change.